 Managing Physical Inventory Structure¶

 Warehouses are designed for physical locations from which you can deliver to the customer, and to which you receive raw materials.
 When you buy products from a supplier, you should take account of the Warehouse you use for this purchase.
 This also enables the end user to not have to choose from a list of locations, but simply a real warehouse.
-Use the menu Warehouse ‣ Configuration ‣ Warehouses, then click Create to configure a new warehouse.
+Use the menu Warehouse ‣ Configuration ‣ Warehouse Management ‣ Warehouses, then click New to configure a new warehouse.

 A warehouse is defined by a link between three locations: